magnetenstad/TDT4160/README.md

 This sequence of steps is frequently referred to as the fetch-decode-execute cycle.
 It is central to the operation of all computers.

 ### 2.1.3 RISC vs CISC
-We love RISC but there is the issue of backward compatibility and the billions of dollars companies have invested in software for the Intel line (CISC) 🥵.
+We believe RISC is best but there is the issue of backward compatibility and the billions of dollars companies have invested in software for the Intel line (CISC).

 RISC|CISC
 ---|---